karakarakaraff/bloc-jams/README.md

 ### Bloc Jams Angular
 To see this project reworked with the Angular framework, check out my [Bloc Jams Angular](https://github.com/karakarakaraff/bloc-jams-angular) repository.

+---
+This project was built for [Bloc's Web Development Program](https://www.bloc.io/).